NFeingold/AKSAutomate/HotKeys/README.md

 ```sh
 kubectl create secret generic my-secrets --from-literal=hub0-cs='<My Secret>' && kubectl --namespace kube-system create serviceaccount tiller && kubectl create clusterrolebinding tiller-cluster-rerrole=cluster-admin --serviceaccount=kube-system:tiller && helm init --service-account tiller && cd iot-edge-virtual-kubelet-provider/src/charts/iot-edge-connector/ && helm install -n hub0 --set rbac.install=true . && cd
 ```
+**Note:** After the first command runs, wait around 10 seconds and the second half will run.
+This is giving the Tiller time to get ready.
+If you get the error 'Could not find ready tiller pod,' then wait 10ish more seconds, and run the last command again (up-arrow, enter).
+Sometimes this can take up to a minute, so give it time and try several times.
+#

 **Please remember to click in the terminal or in notepad before using the key commands**